Aims

 Think Tank Alert was developed primarily during June 2025, and launched on 1 July 2025.

-Think Tank Alert was created and is run by Andreas Nishikawa-Pacher (based in Vienna, Austria).
-He has a background in International Relations and in Scientometrics.
+It was created and is run by Andreas Nishikawa-Pacher (based in Vienna, Austria).
+He has a background in International Relations and in Scientometrics (e.g., see his Google Scholar profile).

 The concept for Think Tank Alert emerged during a brainstorming session for a research project exploring semantic and topical trends in world politics.
 The idea was that, in the aggregate, the discourse of think tanks could reveal emerging themes of the diplomatic system (this idea was inspired by Niklas Luhmann).